Skip to content

 The campaign demonstrates the need for a worldwide consensus on changing culture surrounding woman in sport and physical recreation.

-Sport England have also developed an Insights Pack, Go Where Women Are, which includes up-to-date research exploring the relevant motivations, barriers and triggers to getting more women more active.
+Sport England have also developed an Insights Pack, Go Where Women Are.
+The pack includes up-to-date research exploring the relevant motivations, barriers and triggers to getting more women more active.

 Links to other relevant information